ROCm-LS/monai/docs/reference/model-zoo.rst

 The `MONAI Model Zoo <https://monai.io/model-zoo.html#/>`_ is a hub for researchers and data scientists to share, discover, and deploy the latest models from across the biomedical imaging community.
 By utilizing the standardized `MONAI Bundle format <https://docs.monai.io/en/latest/bundle_intro.html>`_, you can easily `get started <https://github.com/Project-MONAI/tutorials/tree/main/model_zoo>`_ on building workflows or integrating new models into your projects.

 MONAI for AMD ROCm provides seamless compatibility with the vast majority of models in the Model Zoo, helping both researchers and clinicians to accelerate state-of-the-art AI pipelines directly on AMD Instinct GPUs.
-Segmentation, detection, and classification models including 2D and 3D workflows run out of the box with minimal setup.
+Segmentation, detection, and classification models, including 2D and 3D workflows, run out of the box with minimal setup.

 EXAONEPath model (hf_exaonepath-crc-msi-predictor) on ROCm
 -----------------------------------------------------------